 Nathalie Houtman is an assistant to Frédéric de Roos at the Royal Conservatory of Brussels.

-His interest in sound, dance, voice and their therapeutic functions led him to follow the Peter Hess, Benezon, Tama-do training.
+Her interest in sound, dance, voice and their therapeutic functions led her to follow the Peter Hess, Benezon, Tama-do training.

 Laura Pok teaches the recorder in a music academy, as well as the reading-transposition and the consort of recorders at the Royal Conservatory of Brussels.
 She devotes her spare time to viola da gamba and cooking and is also licensed in law.
 She obtained a first prize in the Axion Classics competition.